Skip to main content

 OptionTypeDefaultDescription

-pathstring"database/migrations"Path to migration files directory
+pathstring"database/migrations"Path to migration files directory or a glob pattern

 tsconfigstring"./tsconfig.json"Path to TypeScript configuration file